 The research stations in operation cover all of the major soil types on Guam and offer University researchers places to conduct field experiments.
 These experiments are designed to ensure a safe, nutritious, and affordable food supply and support the preservation and protection of the island’s natural resources.
 The stations are also used as teaching facilities for University classes and extension and outreach programs.

-Ija Research & Education Center covers 65 acres in southern Guam near the village of Inarajan.
+Ija Research & Education Center (established 1978) covers 65 acres in southern Guam near the village of Inarajan.
 Current research areas represented at Ija include horticulture, soil science, and plant pathology.

 The Guam Aquaculture Development and Training Center (GADTC), also known as the Fadian Hatchery, is the largest and oldest aquaculture center in the Western Pacific.
 It was originally built as a private facility designed to produce fish and eel fry for the Asian market and was transferred to the Government of Guam in 1986 and to the University of Guam in 2001.